 After you get home from the hospital, you may be contacted by your baby's doctor or the local health department to bring your baby in for a repeat blood sample.
 It is important that you follow up quickly.
 If you have any concerns about the results of the screening tests, please contact your baby's healthcare provider.

-You can read about some of the disorders included in the screening:
+Some of the disorders included in the screening are;

 - Amino Acid Disorders